isomerpages/np-infosite/index.md

 ---
 layout: homepage
-title: NP Information Portal
+title: NP Digital Services
-description: Ngee Ann Polytechnic Information Portal
+description: The NP Digital Services portal serves as a central informational hub for accessing IT resources, including software download, notebook requirements, FAQs, quick links, guides, and more.
+It’s your go-to place for all things related to digital services at Ngee Ann Poly!
 image: /images/isomer-logo.svg
 permalink: /
 notification: Notebook registration starts from 25 Mar 2024 onwards.
 After